-The precise incidence and prevalence for all the conditions we aim to address with our programs are unknown.
+The precise incidence and prevalence for all the conditions we aim to address with our programs are not know with specificity.
 Our projections of both the number of people who have these diseases, as well as the subset of people with these diseases who have the potential to benefit from treatment with our product candidates, are based on our extrapolation from available population data and estimates.
 These estimates have been derived from a variety of sources, including the scientific literature, surveys of clinics, patient foundations, pharmacy claims analyses, or market research, and may prove to be incorrect.
-Further, new trials and therapeutic options may change the estimated incidence or prevalence of these diseases.
-The number of patients may turn out to be lower than expected.
+Further, new trials and therapeutic options may lead to changes in the estimated incidence or prevalence of these diseases, or relevant subpopulations thereof.
+As a result, the number of patients who may benefit from our product candidates may turn out to be lower than expected.

-The total addressable market across all of our product candidates will ultimately depend upon, among other things, the diagnostic criteria included in the final label for each of our product candidates approved for sale for these indications, the efficacy, safety, and tolerability demonstrated by these product candidates in our clinical trials, acceptance by the medical community and patient access, pricing and reimbursement.
-The number of patients in the United States and other major markets and elsewhere may turn out to be lower than expected, patients may not be otherwise amenable to treatment with our products or new patients may become increasingly difficult to identify or gain access to, all of which would adversely affect our results of operations and our business.
-Further, even if we obtain significant market share for our product candidates, because the potential target populations are very small, we may never achieve profitability despite obtaining such significant market share.
+The total addressable market for any of our product candidates will ultimately depend upon, among other things, the diagnostic criteria and applicable patient population included in the final label for the product candidate approved for sale for its indication, the efficacy, safety, and tolerability demonstrated by the product candidate in our clinical trials, acceptance by the medical community and patients, pricing, access and reimbursement.
+The number of addressable patients in the United States and other major markets outside of the United States may turn out to be lower than expected, patients may not be otherwise amenable to treatment with our products or new patients may become increasingly difficult to identify or gain access to, all of which would adversely affect our results of operations and our business.
+Further, even if we obtain significant market share for our product candidates, because the potential target populations are very small, we may never achieve profitability despite obtaining significant market share.

-If, in the future, we are unable to establish and expand our own sales, marketing and distribution capabilities and infrastructure, or enter into agreements with third parties to sell and market our product candidates, we may not be successful in commercializing our product candidates if and when they are approved, and we may not be able to generate any revenue.
+If we are unable to establish and expand our sales, marketing and distribution capabilities, either directly or through agreements with third parties, we may not be successful in commercializing our product candidates, if approved, thus potentially impairing commercial potential for our product candidates to generate any revenue.